meilisearch/documentation/guides/advanced_guides/snapshots_and_dumps.md

 ./meilisearch --import-dump /dumps/20200813-042312213.dump
 ```

-Because the indexation is the same process as when the documents are initially added to MeiliSearch, it is still a good practice to index documents in batches if the dataset is to big.
-The size of the batches are based on your dataset size and on your memory capacity.
+Because importing a dump is the same process as when documents are initially indexed by MeiliSearch, it can require some time and memory.
+If your dataset is very large, it is good practice to index documents in larger batches.
+This will speed up the indexing process at the cost of memory.

 [See here for more dumps options](/guides/advanced_guides/configuration.md#dumps-destination)